 Cats have a low thirst drive, so they may not drink as much water as they need.
-According to Dr. Leslie, wet food can “provide easy portion control and increase water intake, but cannot be left out for long periods of time.”
+According to Dr. Donna Waltz, wet food can “provide easy portion control and increase water intake, but cannot be left out for long periods of time.”
 Supplement your kitty’s diet with wet food, but make sure to toss it if it stays in the bowl past its prime.

 A word on treats

-Dr. Leslie says, “The best food for your cat is the one he or she eats happily that helps maintain a good body weight and normal activity level.”
+Dr. Donna Waltz says, “The best food for your cat is the one he or she eats happily that helps maintain a good body weight and normal activity level.”
 She also says you can check if a food is providing balanced nutrition by looking up the food’s nutritional adequacy in the Association of American Feed Control Officials' Pet Food Labeling Guide.
 This will tell you if the food is for intermittent snacking or for a real meal.

 Our animal nutritionist, Dr. Donna Waltz, spills on how much wet food cats should eat.

 Dr. Leslie explains how proper diet and nutrition can help promote healthy skin for your cat.